eladvardi/Bootstrap-Car-Parts-Catalogue/README.md

 # Bootstrap-Car-Parts-Catalogue
-Bootstrap Simple example of a Car Parts Catalogue
+Simple example of a Car Parts Catalogue using Bootstrap